Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Method

 We first show how structured descriptions can be generated from a VLM given a learned keyword $a$, and then present our approach for learning the optimal keyword.
 Given an image $\mathbf{Y}_i$ and a learned keyword $a$, we construct a prompt $\mathcal{P}(a)$ to guide the VLM in describing the most important objects in $\mathbf{Y}_i$ based on $a$.
 Formally, the VLM receives the image and the prompt as input and outputs a structured description $D_i^a$:

 The structured description is a list of $m$ object-level tuples along with background information:

 Each $o_j$ is an object in the image, $d_j$ is its description containing attributes and relationships with other objects conditioned on keyword $a$, and $\text{loc}_j$ denotes its location (selected from a predefined set).
 The term $bg_i$ represents the background information of image $\mathbf{Y}_i$.
 To ensure meaningful generation, we further augment each relation description $ d_j$ with a structured header encoding its semantic roles, following the PropBank annotation format~\citep{marquez2008semantic, he2017deep, ross2021tailor, palmer2005proposition}.
+A case study on reconstruction with object-level description is provided in Section~\ref{app:case_obj_level} of the Appendix.

 The choice of keyword $a$ strongly influences the attributes and relationships captured in the object descriptions, which in turn affects the quality of mapping fMRI signals to the text space.
 Ideally, these descriptions should capture the most important information shared between the fMRI signals and the stimulus images.
-To avoid manually selecting the keyword, we frame its discovery as a prompt optimization problem and introduce our attribute–relationship search module.
+To avoid manually selecting the keyword, we frame its discovery as a prompt optimization problem and introduce our attribute/relationship search module.

 Concretely, given a set of training images $\mathcal{Y}^{\text{train}} = \{\mathbf{Y}_1, \ldots, \mathbf{Y}_N\}$ and the corresponding fMRI signals $\mathcal{X}^{\text{train}} = \{\mathbf{x}_1, \ldots, \mathbf{x}_N\}$, we define the following optimization problem to find the optimal $a$ in the prompt ($\mathcal{P}(a)$) for the VLM: where $\mathcal{S}(\cdot, \cdot)$ denotes the similarity score between two images (e.g. negative perceptual loss); $\text{Diff}$ is a pre-trained diffusion model that generates images from captions produced by the VLM; $\text{Concat}$ indicates the concatenation operation across all training samples; and $\text{LM}_{\text{ENC}}$ is a pre-trained language model to encode captions generated by the VLM.
 The constraint enforces that the CKA similarity between the fMRI data $\mathbf{X}$ and the caption embeddings $\mathbf{K}^a$ generated using keyword $a$ exceeds a threshold $\beta$, ensuring strong alignment between the fMRI and text spaces.
 The objective ensures that descriptions derived from the optimal keyword support accurate reconstruction.